-Elsewhere, expect scattered rain showers into Parts of The Four Corners Area, and Parts of The Desert Southwest.
-Temperatures are expected to go above 100 degrees (38-42 Celsius) into Parts of Southern and Northcentral Texas, Parts of Central Oklahoma, Parts of Southern Kansas, Parts of Southcentral and Southwestern Arizona, Extreme Southern Nevada, and Parts of Southeastern California.
+Elsewhere, expect easterly and northerly winds of tropical air to produce scattered showers and possible thunderstorms into Parts of The Southeast, and The Gulf Coast.
+Fair/sunny skies are in the forecast for Most of The Great Plains, Most of The Rockies, The Four Corners Area, The Desert Southwest, The Great Basin, and The Pacific Coast States.
+Temperatures are expected to climb above 100 degrees (38-43 Celsius) into Parts of Central Oklahoma, Parts of Northcentral, Western and The Rio Grande Region of Texas, Southeastern New Mexico, Southcentral and Southwestern Arizona, Parts of Southern Nevada, and Parts of Southeastern California.